-Many of the players sitting around the baize at this year's World Series – which has currently stopped for a break, ready to wrap up in November – bear little resemblance to Alvarez's haggard old gamblers.
+Many of the players sitting around the baize at this year's World Series bear little resemblance to Alvarez's haggard old gamblers.
 Names like Doyle "Texas Dolly" Brunson and Stu "The Kid" Ungar have been replaced by online celebrities such as jungleman12 and nanonoko.
-Crucially, however, you're now more likely to find a woman staking £6,000 for a share of the £40 million prize pool.
+Crucially, however, you're now more likely to find a woman staking $10,000 for a share of the $60 million prize pool.

 Since 1970, the tournament has grown bigger each decade, moving out of Binion's Horseshoe and into the gargantuan Rio casino off the Vegas strip.
 Last year, over 80,000 people entered 65 different events.
-However, women made up only five percent of the players, and there's never been a woman to win the main event.
+However, women made up only 5 percent of the players, and a woman has never won the main event.

-In 1977, the World Series introduced a ladies event, although the buy-in was a patronising $100 (£64 if converted now), versus the $10,000 (£6,415 if converted now) buy-in for the main Texas Hold 'Em event.
+In 1977, the World Series introduced a ladies event, although the buy-in was a patronizing $100, versus the $10,000 buy-in for the main Texas hold 'em event.
 This limited the prize on offer, and meant the ladies' tournament was seen as a distraction for the wives and girlfriends of the high rollers rather than a serious challenge.
 The fact that it was held on Mother's Day until 2004 didn't help the tournament's gimmicky status, either.
 Men aren't even excluded from entering, with poker player and broadcaster Victoria Coren-Mitchell recalling a woman getting knocked out of the event by a man in a dress.
 She got up from the table in tears of humiliation.

 She now claims to study the game for two hours every day, on top of playing at least 40 games online.
 Some 120,000 people have viewed her streams on Twitch, a live-streaming video platform for gamers.
 When I asked what drove her to take such a huge leap of faith she told me that nobody can expect to be successful in professional poker while still working a 40-hour-a-week job, especially not starting from zero.
 "If I do something, I do it with 100 percent," she said.